Improving efficiency in transporting average treatment effects: Semiparametric RAL estimator incorporating knowledge of the causal structure underlying effect heterogeneity

 \end{proposition}

-Contrasting these two efficiency bounds reveals in which situations it might be expected to obtain efficiency gains from using assumptions \ref{ass:effmod} and \ref{ass:popdiff} in the identification and estimation of the transported effects.
-First, note that the last term in both efficiency bounds is identical.
+Contrasting these two variances reveals in which situations it might be expected to obtain efficiency gains from using assumptions \ref{ass:effmod} and \ref{ass:popdiff} in the identification and estimation of the transported effects.
+First, note that the last term in both variances is identical.
 Consider now the first term in (\ref{eq:effbl}) and (\ref{eq:effbt}).
 The ratio $\frac{\P(S=0 \mid Z)}{\P(S=1 \mid Z)}$ is expected to be more stable than $\frac{\P(S=0 \mid W)}{\P(S=1 \mid W)}$, so we would expect this to contribute to the $\theta$ estimator having lower variance and better efficiency.
 However, if $\P(S=1\mid W)$ is correlated with $\tau^2(W)$, then this correlation may influence efficiency.
-If the correlation between $\P(S=1\mid Z)$ and $\tau^2(W)$ is smaller than the correlation between $\P(S=1\mid W)$ and $\tau^2(W)$, then the first term of (\ref{eq:effbl}) might be larger than the first term in (\ref{eq:effbt}).
+If the correlation between $\P(S=1\mid Z)$ and $\tau^2(W)$ is smaller than the correlation between $\P(S=1\mid W)$ and $\tau^2(W)$, then the first term of (\ref{eq:effbt}) might be larger than the first term in (\ref{eq:effbl}).
 This could occur, for example, if the profiles $W$ that have a large conditional variance in $S=1$ are not well-represented in $S=0$ such that $\P(S=0\mid W)$ is small.
 In other words, if $\var(Y \mid A, W,S=1)$ is positively correlated with $\P(S=1 \mid W)$ more than with $\P(S=1 \mid Z)$, then $\P(S=1 \mid W)$ may act to down-weight unstable observations more than $\P(S=1 \mid Z)$ .
 In this case, we would potentially expect an advantage of the $\lambda$ estimator; whether or not it outweighs the advantage of $\theta$ due to increased stability of $\frac{\P(S=0 \mid Z)}{\P(S=1 \mid Z)}$ depends on specifics of the data-generating mechanism.
 Finally, consider the middle terms in (\ref{eq:effbl}) and (\ref{eq:effbt}).
 The difference is in $\P(S=0 \mid Z)^2$ for (\ref{eq:effbt}) and $\P(S=0 \mid Z)$ for (\ref{eq:effbl}).
 The squared term in (\ref{eq:effbt}) will act to decrease the variance and increase the efficiency, adding an efficiency advantage for the $\theta$ estimator regardless of the data-generating mechanism.
-So, to summarize, we would expect the $\theta$ estimator to be more efficient than the $\lambda$ estimator in many cases, especially in the presence of practical positivity violations in finite samples and if the outcome model is well-behaved.
+So, to summarize, we would expect the $\theta$ estimator to be more efficient than the $\lambda$ estimator in many cases, especially in the presence of practical positivity violations in finite samples and if the outcome variance is bounded.
+Practical positivity violations may result if there are certain variables in $W$ that are highly predictive of population membership and consequently, result in near-deterministic predictions of $S=1$ vs. $S=0$.
 We examine the above scenarios, among others, in simulations in Section \ref{sec:sim}.